aekazakov/genome-depot/admin.md

 ```
 python manage.py delete_all_data
 ```
-Deletes all data records from the CGCMS database except configuration parameters.
+Deletes all data records from the GenomeDepot database except configuration parameters.
 Once deleted, the data cannot be restored.
 This command does not delete static genome files.
 ```
 python manage.py delete_all_genomes
 ```